terrateamio/.github/profile/README.md

 ## [Terrateam](https://terrateam.io)

-Terrateam is a CI/CD platform that enables your entire team to make Terraform changes with GitHub pull requests.
+Terrateam is Terraform GitOps with GitHub Pull Requests.
+Collaborate, plan, and apply alongside the rest of your code.

 🪃 [Documentation](https://terrateam.io/docs)